By Chelle Wyatt

 Ken helps me sometimes by finger spelling the names before or after meeting someone.
 Last summer I made it a point to understand the names of several new camp mates by telling them I was about deaf.
 (I didn’t want them thinking I was snob when I didn’t answer them also.)
 They all faced me and we repeated names until I got them right.
 That worked but I haven’t done it since.

-I put the question to Facebook friends and they came up with a lot of good answers.
+I put the question to SWC and Facebook friends and they came up with a lot of good answers.

 - Have them write the name down.
 Carry a notebook and pen or get them to type it out on your phone.
 My friend Susan said she needs it written down or she gets frustrated with the repeats also.
 Another friend Michele agreed with this.
 She said the more they repeated their name the more panicked she became, now tells people, “This isn’t working, let’s try something else.”
 Several of us agreed it’s easier to see names written.
 Maybe we should always wear name tags?